-Our Board currently comprises of seven members, including one female executive Director, two female non-executive Directors and three female independent non-executive Directors and one male executive Director.
+Our Board currently comprises of seven members, including one female executive Director, two female non-executive Directors and two female independent non-executive Directors and one male executive Director and one male independent non-executive Director.
 The Directors also have a balanced mix of knowledge, skills and experience, including commercial property operation, overall business management, finance and investment.
 They have obtained tertiary degrees in various majors including accounting, psychology, law, computer science and economics.
 We have three independent non-executive Directors who have different industry backgrounds, representing over one-third of our Board members.
-Furthermore, the Board has a wide range of age, ranging from 40 years old to 56 years old.
+Furthermore, the Board has a wide range of age, ranging from 35 years old to 57 years old.
 We have taken and will continue to take steps to promote gender diversity at all levels of the Company, including without limitation at the Board and senior management levels.

 The Nomination Committee will review the board diversity policy and its implementation from time to time to ensure its implementation and monitor its continued effectiveness, and the same will be disclosed in our corporate governance report in accordance with the Listing Rules, including any measurable objectives set for implementing the board diversity policy and the progress on achieving these objectives on an annual basis.
-Our Directors recognize the particular importance of gender diversity and that gender diversity at the Board level can be improved given its current composition of six female Directors out of a total of seven Directors.
-The Nomination Committee will use its best effort to identify and recommend male candidates to our Board for its consideration for appointment as Directors, and the Company will, make effort to appoint one more male Director to achieve a parity in respect of gender diversity.
+Our Directors recognize the particular importance of gender diversity.
+The Nomination Committee is of the view that the Company has achieved the diversity in respect of gender after considering the current composition of Board.

-Nevertheless, with a view to developing a pipeline of potential successors to our Board that may meet the target gender diversity, our Group will (i) continue to apply the principle of appointments based on merits with reference to board diversity as a whole; (ii) take steps to promote gender diversity at all levels of our Group by recruiting staff at a mid to senior level with regard to the benefits of gender diversity; and (iii) engage more resources in training male staff who we consider having the suitable experience, skills and knowledge for our business to equip themselves with the attributes and competencies required to serve as members of our Board in light of our strategic needs and the industry in which we operate with the aim of promoting them to our Board in a few years' time.
+Nevertheless, with a view to developing a pipeline of potential successors to our Board that may keep the target gender diversity, our Group will (i) continue to apply the principle of appointments based on merits with reference to board diversity as a whole; (ii) take steps to promote gender diversity at all levels of our Group by recruiting staff at a mid to senior level with regard to the benefits of gender diversity; and (iii) engage more resources in training male staff who we consider having the suitable experience, skills and knowledge for our business to equip themselves with the attributes and competencies required to serve as members of our Board in light of our strategic needs and the industry in which we operate with the aim of promoting them to our Board in a few years' time.